Late-time Evolution and Instabilities of Tidal Disruption Disks: Introduction

 This emission observed years after TDEs is generally thought to require a long lasting disk.
 This would naturally produce the persistent optical/UV mission, and in the case of QPEs, a disk would be needed for either the star-disk collision models \citep[e.g.,][]{Linial2023,Franchini2023} or in the disk instability models \citep[e.g.,][]{Pan2022,Kaur2023}. \citet{Shen14} considered the viscous evolution of TDE accretion disks on a timescale of up to $\sim10^4\,{\rm yrs}$.
 They generally found that after a few months to about a year, a thermal instability would transition the disk to a gas-pressure-dominated low accretion state.
 This might naturally explain the jet shutoff at $\sim500\,{\rm days}$ from the jetted TDE candidate {\it Swift} J1644+57 \citep{Levan2011,Zauderer2013}, but it makes the late time optical/UV emission difficult to reconcile with the low expected accretion rate at these times.
-Nevertheless, groups have fit the late time optical/UV and constructed disk models for the QPEs either by treating the disk scaleheight as a free parameter \citep[e.g.][]{Mummery2024} or by using an alternative viscosity prescription \citep[e.g.,][which we discuss in more detail below]{vanVelzen19}. \citet{Linial24} also considered the evolution of TDE disks over long time scales, but focused on potential feeding from the ablation of the QPE-producing star.
+Nevertheless, groups have fit the late time optical/UV and constructed disk models for the QPEs either by treating the disk scaleheight as a free parameter \citep[e.g.,][]{Mummery2024} or by using an alternative viscosity prescription \citep[e.g.,][which we discuss in more detail below]{vanVelzen19}. {\citet{Lu2022} updated the models from \citet{Shen14} by implementing a more detailed opacity treatment and a higher viscosity.} \citet{Linial24} also considered the evolution of TDE disks over long time scales, but focused on potential feeding from the ablation of the QPE-producing star.

 Many TDEs have also been seen to exhibit radio flares $\sim100-3000\,{\rm days}$ after the main optical/UV emission \citep{Alexander2020,Horesh2021,Horesh2021b,Cendes2022,Goodwin2023,Goodwin2023b,Christy2024}.
 As surveys have become more extensive, it seems this may be a common feature \citep{Cendes2024,Anumarlapudi2024}.
 High-speed outflows or jet interactions with the circumnuclear medium at early times could produce radio emission via synchrotron radiation \citep[e.g.,][]{Chevalier1998,Barniol2013,Alexander2016}, but this has difficulty explaining the radio flares that occur with especially long delays of $\gtrsim100\,{\rm days}$.
 Some possible explanations include misaligned precessing jets \citep{Teboul2023,Lu2024}, a decelerated off-axis jet \citep{Matsumoto2024,Sfaradi2024}, or outflow-cloud interactions \citep{Mou2022,Zhuang2024}.
 An interesting clue may be that the presence of these flares can be related to changes in accretion state \citep[e.g.,][]{Sfaradi2022}, which again suggests that the late-time evolution of TDE disks is important.